 High-Reliability Electronics news and technical articles from Military & Aerospace Electronics magazine.
 Search High-Reliability Electronics latest and archived news and articles

-NASHUA, N.H., 20 Aug.
+NASHUA, N.H., 10 Sept.
 2014.
-Fast, maneuverable laser weapons, recycling combat vehicle technologies for the next generation, and protecting embedded systems from cyber attack highlight this week's Rapid Fire interview with John Keller and Ernesto Burden of Military & Aerospace Electronics.
+Contractor protests, sobering defense assessments, navigating without GPS, and laser Maverick highlight this week's Rapid Fire interview with John Keller and Ernesto Burden of Military & Aerospace Electronics.